 Medication Assisted Treatment

-Opioid addiction is a chronic disease, such as heart disease or diabetes, that cannot be cured, but it can be managed in a way that helps an addict return to a healthy and productive life.
+Substance Abuse Disorder and Opioid Addiction are chronic diseases that can be successfully managed in a way that helps individuals return to a healthy and productive life.
 People can’t just quit addiction – they need sustained help.
 We’re happy you’ve made it here to our page to find out more about treatment.

 Kentucky Mental Health Care professionals can help you in overcoming your substance abuse or opioid addiction.
-They will work with you to classify your previous treatment experiences, medical conditions, and other aspects that can relate to your care.
+They will work with you to understand your previous treatment experiences, medical conditions, and other aspects that relate to your individualized care.

 Designed to meet the needs of each person, Medication-Assisted Treatment (MAT) is the use of medication combined with counseling for treating opioid addiction such as prescription pain relievers, cocaine, heroin, and fentanyl dependence.
 At Kentucky Mental Health Care we have seen success with the medications listed below in detail.

-Research shows that a combination of drugs and therapies can effectively treat these disorders and that for some people with addiction, Medication Assisted Therapy may help maintain healing and is approved by the Food and Drug Administration (FDA).
+Research shows that a combination of medication(s) and therapy can effectively treat these disorders.
+Medication Assisted Treatment may help maintain a sober lifestyle and is approved by the Food and Drug Administration (FDA).

 This therapeutic approach has been shown to:

 - Increase treatment retention

 - Reduce the use of illicit opiates and other criminal activity among people with substance use disorders

 - Increase the ability of patients to obtain and retain employment